Pierre Bérégovoy: Early career

 Pierre Bérégovoy was born in Déville-lès-Rouen to a French mother and a Ukrainian father (original family name Береговий in Ukrainian or Береговой in Russian) who had left the Russian Empire after the Russian Civil War.

 He started his professional life at the age of 16 as a qualified metal worker.
 He got involved in politics following his activities in the French Resistance – while working at SNCF during World War II.
-A member of the SFIO Socialist Party and of the trade unions confederation Workers Force, he joined the staff of the Minister of Public Works and Transport, Christian Pineau, as adviser for relations with the trade unions in 1949.
-One year later, he became technical agent in Gaz de France.
+A member of the socialist SFIO and of the trade unions confederation Workers Force, he joined the staff of the Minister of Public Works and Transport, Christian Pineau, as adviser for relations with the trade unions in 1949.
+One year later, he became a technical agent at Gaz de France.

 In 1959, he left the SFIO and participated in the foundation of the dissident Unified Socialist Party (PSU).
 He became an adviser of Pierre Mendès-France.
-In 1967, with Alain Savary, he created the pro-Mendès-France Union of clubs for the renewal of the left.
+In 1967, with Alain Savary, he created the pro-Mendès-France Union of Clubs for the Renewal of the Left.
 This group joined the renewed Socialist Party (PS) in 1969.
 He joined the executive group of the party behind François Mitterrand, and participated notably in the negotiations of the Common Program of the Union of the Left.

 In 1981, following Mitterrand's election as President of France, he was chosen as Secretary General of the Presidency.
 One year later, he joined the cabinet as Minister of Social affairs.
 He was among the Socialist politicians who advised President Mitterrand to leave the European Monetary System in order to continue Socialist economic policy.
 But in March 1983, Mitterrand listened to his Prime Minister Pierre Mauroy and ratified the change of economic policy.

 Bérégovoy became Minister of the Economy and Finance, from 1984 to the 1986 Socialist electoral defeat.

 Elected mayor of Nevers in 1983, and deputy of Nièvre département in 1986, in the electoral land of Mitterrand, he was manager of the latter's 1988 presidential campaign.
-After his re-election, at the time of each cabinet reshuffle, his name was mentioned as a possible Prime Minister.
+After his re-election, at the time of each cabinet reshuffle, his name was mentioned as a possible prime minister.
 In the end, he returned to the Ministry of the Economy and Finance.
 In this function, he symbolized the adaptation of French socialism to the market economy and struck up hearty relations with employer representatives.